 FLIP6 – Latin American IPv6 Forum

-The goal of this Forum is to promote the adoption of the IPv6 Protocol within the region of Latin America and the Caribbean, as well as the exchange of experiences obtained in relation to the implementation of IPv6-based services and applications within our region.
+The goal of FLIP6 was to encourage and promote the adoption of the IPv6 protocol within the region of Latin America and the Caribbean, as well as to share experiences in the implementation of IPv6 services and applications in our region.

 FLIP6 – 2017 Report

 During the Latin American Forum of IPv6 in their 2017 edition, the themes of the IPv6 Ready Logo, “IPv6-only” data centers, Jool, NATmeter project implementation stooded out; and cases of study of IPv6 in government entities and use of VoIPv6 at a university.

 The finalists of the “Challenge IPv6 LACNIC 2017” were announced and recognized for achieving deployment and offering several services with IPv6 support in less than a month, and for documenting it on a final report that was evaluated by Committee.

 It was also given, for the first time in Latin America, the prize “Jim Bound” to 5 Internet providers with IPv6 traffic above 20%: TIGO Guatemala (GR), Wind Telecom (DO), tele (AR), Telefonica (BR) and CNT (EC).